davidwl/AppLaunchpad/blog/2022-07-18-release-notes.md

 ---
-title: Luigi v1.24.0
+title: AppLaunchpad v1.24.0
-seoMetaDescription: Release notes for Luigi v1.24.0
+seoMetaDescription: Release notes for AppLaunchpad v1.24.0
 author:
   - Aleksandra Simeonova
 layout: blog
 ---

-You can read about the new features in Luigi v1.24.0 in the release notes below.
+You can read about the new features in AppLaunchpad v1.24.0 in the release notes below.

 <!-- Excerpt -->
 #### Custom item renderer for app switcher

 With this release, we added an `itemRenderer` to the app switcher which allows you to fully customize the list of items that appear in the app switcher.
 It also allows you to add a function to close the custom app switcher dropdown.
-You can find more information in the [documentation](https://docs.luigi-project.io/docs/navigation-parameters-reference?section=app-switcher).
+You can find more information in the [documentation](https://docs.applaunchpad-project.io/docs/navigation-parameters-reference?section=app-switcher).

 #### Responsive padding for the Shellbar Component